llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       discuss the case where sibling `loop` constructs specify conflicting gang reductions.
-* Variable type restrictions for `reduction` are specified in README-OpenACC-status.md as that is a highly user-visible issue.
+* Variable type restrictions for `reduction` are specified in `README-OpenACC-status.md` as that is a highly user-visible issue.

 ### Integer Expression Arguments ###

-* The arguments to `num_gangs`, `num_workers`, and `vector_length`
-  must be positive integer expressions.
-The `vector_length` argument must also be a constant expression.
-These restrictions are inherited from the OpenMP clauses to which Clacc maps these clauses.
+* It is an error if an argument to `num_gangs`, `num_workers`, or `vector_length` is not a positive integer expression.
+If the argument to `vector_length` is not also a constant expression, Clacc discards it and reports a warning diagnostic.
+See `README-OpenACC-status.md` for rationale.

 ### Loop Control Variables ###